svenssonjoel/lispBM/README.md

 ## Short term TODOs
 1. Write more tests.
 2. insert relevant part of local environment into closures in a better way
 3. simple_print crashes because of current state of point 2.
+(If in a let: closure has a ref to local env, which has a ref to closure... repeat forever.)
 3. Document code.
 4. ...